nova-collective/agora/README.md

 Blockchain by their nature does not preserve privacy because of their mechanism of block approvals.
 All transaction data, including account details, inputs, outputs and states are visible to anyone on the blockchain and privacy can not be preserved.
 One solution is to encrypt the data but if the value is hidden the data cannot be verified.
 The need is to combine public verifiability and confidentiality.

-In the context of a digital governance, anonymity is not required and even unwanted: in some countries voting is mandatory, and knowing whether a person voted or not in an election is a data that should be kept transparent, as it is in traditional paper voting.
-Confidentiality, that is an absolute requirement, can be divided into three categories:
+Confidentiality can be divided into three categories:
 * conditional privacy: the system has the ability to make the data visible to a third party.
-And this is something we don’t want in a voting system.
 * unconditional privacy: generally speaking this can be dangerous in the context of a blockchain because it can permit criminal activities.
 * Selective disclosure: Only some data is visible and the other data is hidden, this is the case of a voting system based on a blockchain, where we can make visible the person who voted, but not how they voted.
 Range proof allows to prove that a voter is more than 18 years old, but it does not reveal how the person voted.